sneha9231/mentalhealthtool/README.md

 *   Replace `"path/to/your/model.pkl"` with the actual path to your saved model file.
 *   The Gradio interface requires a Groq API key, which should be set as an environment variable.
-*   This documentation assumes you have a basic understanding of Python, Git, and command-line operations.